Why do women wear makeup?

 - Women rate other women who wear makeup as more dominant.
 This perception that women who wear makeup are more powerful plays a role in why makeup is important to help women have successful careers.

 - Women are more jealous of other women wearing makeup and perceive them as more promiscuous.
-This is particularly the case when women wear bold, sexy makeup like eye shadow and dark/bright lipstick.
+This is particularly the case when women wear bold, sexy makeup, such as eye shadow and dark/bright lipstick.

-- Women bond faster with other women who wear makeup that is similar to them.
-We’re naturally drawn to people who are like us so it’s no surprise that makeup is one of the characteristics women look for in determining who to form friendships with.
-If you think about it, makeup says a lot about women such as how much they value beauty, how much attention they desire, etc.
+Women bond faster with other women who wear makeup that is similar to what they themselves wear.
+We’re naturally drawn to people who are like us.
+So, it’s no surprise that makeup is one of the characteristics women look for in determining who to form friendships with.
+If you think about it, makeup says a lot about women, such as how much they value beauty, how much attention they desire, etc.

-Men on the other hand, tend to have varied opinions of women based on how much makeup she wears and how attractive that makes her appear.
-One woman discovered this when she did a social experiment to find out how men react differently towards her depending on her makeup levels.
-To test this, she created three Tinder profiles with three levels of makeup ranging from natural to glamorous.
+Men, on the other hand, tend to have varied opinions of women based on how much makeup she wears and how attractive that makes her appear.
+One woman discovered this when she did a social experiment to find out how men react differently toward her depending on her makeup levels.
+To test this, she created three Tinder profiles with three levels of makeup, ranging from natural to glamorous.

 Check out the video to hear about the full experiment:

-The three findings from this video that I want to hone in on:
+The three findings from this video that I want to highlight:

-- The account with an average amount of makeup recieved the most flirty replies and request for dates.
+- The account with an average amount of makeup received the most flirty replies and request for dates.